QMMS offers FIVE main services to the dairy industry.

 QMMS offers Mycoplasma culture and speciation, although this carries a minimum of 2 weeks turn around.
 Bear in mind that some Mycoplasma bacteria are less pathogenic than others.
 Whilst samples are incubated for Mycoplasma culture, standard bacteriology testing is also carried out to rule out involvement with other pathogens.

-At a national and international level we are involved in delivery of 'on farm' advice and training, software and pharmaceutical development.
+At a national and international level QMMS are also involved in delivery of software and pharmaceutical development.